 3. Never Using a Heat Protectant

 Did you know that flat irons usually run between 300 and 400 degrees?
-This can totally strip the hair’s moisture and severe cause hair damage.
+As you could imagine, this totally strips the hair’s moisture and causes serious hair damage.

 The good thing is that the hair product world has come a really long way since the days of Aquanet.